Yevhenns/events-calendar/README.md

    ● Repeat options:

-   - ⚠️(not implemented yet) Weekly – The event recurs every week.
+   - Weekly – The event recurs every week.

    - ⚠️(not implemented yet) Bi-weekly – The event recurs every other week.